in28minutes/in28minutes.com/flashcard-java-1-introduction.md

   - title: Java LTS Version
     description: A Java LTS (long-term support) release is a version of Java that will remain the industry standard for several years.
 Example Java 7, 8, 11 and 17.
   - title: JShell
-    description: The Java Shell tool (JShell) is an interactive Read-Evaluate-Print Loop (REPL) tool for learning the Java programming language and prototyping Java code, which evaluates declarations, statements, and expressions as they are entered and immediately shows the results.
+    description: The Java Shell tool (JShell) is an interactive Read-Evaluate-Print Loop (REPL) tool for learning the Java programming language and prototyping Java code.
   - title: Compiler
     description: A compiler in Java converts the source code into a machine-code or bytecode code, and that is then executed.
 It is platform-independent.
   - title: IDE